KennyCallegari/KennyCallegari/README.md

 👨‍💻

-I'm Kenny Callegari, a freelance mobile and web developper.
+I'm Kenny Callegari, a freelance mobile and web developer.

 I work with **Javascript** , mostly in **React** / **Vuejs** (2 and 3) / **Node.js** and in **React Native** for mobile app.